mikkeljae/LEO2/cross_compile/kernel_module.md

 MODULE_DESCRIPTION("A very simple Linux device driver.");
 MODULE_VERSION("0.1");
 ```
 Information about the kernel module.
-License type affects runtime behavior as any module loaded with a non-GPL-compatible license will mark the kernel as tainted.
+Usually the license should be GPL-compatible.
+If it is not, the kernel will be marked as tainted.
+This will often happen due to using proprietary drivers or similar software not supported by the community.
+Some software in the kernel may disable features if the kernel is marked as tainted.
 ```C
 static int __init hello_init(void){
    printk(KERN_INFO "Hello World!, from your device.\n");